jina-ai/jina/README.md

 A `MultimodalDocument` is a document composed of multiple `Document` from different modalities (e.g. text, image, audio).

 Jina provides multiple ways to build a multimodal Document.
-For example, one can provide the modality names and the content in a `dict`:
+For example, you can provide the modality names and the content in a `dict`:

 ```python
 from jina import MultimodalDocument